bsvab/VBA-challenge/README.md

 # VBA-challenge
 Module 2 Challenge

-Screenshot of 2018 tab:
+Screenshot of 2018 tab with results:

 ![Results](2018_results.png)

-Screenshot of 2019 tab:
+Screenshot of 2019 tab with results:

 ![Results](2019_results.png)

-Screenshot of 2020 tab:
+Screenshot of 2020 tab with results:

 ![Results](2020_results.png)